freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-082.md

 ## Description
 <section id='description'>

-To keep with the same color theme you have already been using (black and brown), change the color for when the link is visited to `black` and use `brown` for when the link is actually clicked.
+You change properties of a link when the link has actually been visited by using a <dfn>pseudo-selector</dfn> that looks like `a:visited { propertyName: propertyValue }`

+Change the color of the footer `Visit our website` link to be `grey` when a user has visited the link.

 </section>